adminion/friends-of-friends/docs/markdown/index.md

 * * *

 ## Class: FriendsOfFriends
-Creates a new FriendsOfFriends Object
+Creates a new FriendsOfFriends Object with or without new
 ```javascript
 var options = {
     accountName:             'Player',